Welcome

 • Substantive registration involves creating a unique title number and register for certain legal estates at HM Land Registry.

-• The two main estates capable of substantive registration are legal freeholds and legal leaseholds granted for a term of more than seven years.
+• The two main estates capable of substantive registration are legal freeholds and legal leaseholds granted for a term of more than seven years; leases taking effect in possession more than three months after grant also engage registration.

-• Compulsory first registration is triggered by specific events under s 4 LRA 2002 involving qualifying unregistered estates (freeholds or leaseholds with >7 years left).
+• Compulsory first registration is triggered by specific events under s 4 LRA 2002 involving qualifying unregistered estates (freeholds or leaseholds with more than seven years left).

-• Key triggers include the transfer of a qualifying estate (sale, gift, assent, court order) and the grant of a legal lease for more than seven years.
+• Key triggers include the transfer of a qualifying estate (sale, gift, assent, court order), the grant or transfer of a legal lease for more than seven years, leases commencing more than three months after grant, and the creation of a first legal mortgage over a qualifying estate.

-• Failure to apply for compulsory first registration within the two-month time limit generally means the transfer/grant of the legal estate is void, and the interest acquired is only equitable.
+• Failure to apply for compulsory first registration within the two-month time limit means the transfer/grant of the legal estate is void at law and the interest operates only in equity until registration is completed.

-• Legal leases for seven years or less are generally protected as overriding interests and do not require substantive registration.
+• Legal leases for seven years or less taking immediate effect are automatically protected as overriding interests and do not require substantive registration, while equitable leases may be protected by notice or, subject to conditions, as overriding interests through actual occupation.

 Key Terms and Concepts